-- 7.1 The Council does not currently have any borrowing.
-Dependent on the Council's approval of particular business cases put forward for consideration, it is possible that borrowing would be considered in future for larger capital schemes.
-However; this would need to be agreed on a case by case basis. - 7.2 Borrowing may be considered for "invest to save" projects providing the cost of servicing the debt is contained within the revenue savings/income the project generates, the project generates a positive net present value and the payback period is shorter than the life of the asset. - 7.3 The Council has set out its intention for an Asset Delivery Programme which will consider how the Council's key strategic sites can deliver the objectives set out in its Asset Strategy.
-The preferred option is consolidation of the Council operations at the Freight House; it is estimated at the Outline Business Case stage that this option would have a net capital funding requirement of £0.6m (representing a capital cost of £3.4m partially offset by capital receipts of £2.8m).
-These figures are included in the medium term capital expenditure forecasts shown above.
-The Final Business Case for the Asset Delivery Programme is due to be presented to Full Council for approval in March 2020 and the funding requirements will need to be reassessed at that stage. - 7.4 The net capital funding requirement set out at the Outline Business Case stage is currently assumed to be funded from the Council's reserves.
-As the Council has sufficient resources within its Hard/Soft Infrastructure Fund Reserve (which were set aside for this purpose), at this time it is not anticipated that any long-term borrowing would be required; however this assumption may be revisited at the Final Business Case stage.
-Shorter term cash requirements will depend on the delivery profile of the Programme, in particular when capital receipts are realised, and it is possible borrowing could be required to fund cash flow works during the delivery phase.
+- 7.3 On 8 September 2020 Council agreed to proceed with its Asset Delivery Programme and award a contract to GB Partnerships to deliver the proposed schemes for the Council's key strategic sites set out in the Council's Asset Strategy.
+The agreed option will consolidate the Council's operations at the Freight House site, develop a new Community Centre at the Mill site and redevelop and dispose of the remaining sites which are surplus to Council requirements. - 7.4 it is estimated at the Final Business Case (FBC) stage that this option will have a net capital funding requirement of £1.5m (representing a capital cost of £6.0m partially offset by capital receipts of £4.5m).
+These figures are included in the medium term capital expenditure forecasts shown above; however, the costs will continue to be refined as designs are finalised and will be subject to agreement by Full Council at two further key decision points before substantive works commence. - 7.5 For prudence, the FBC assumes a long-term loan of £1.5m is required to fund the residual gap at a cost of £75k per annum, which is assumed within the FBC revenue projections.
+If the Council chooses instead to fund the gap from its cash reserves, it will realise a further saving on the financing element of the assumed cost.
+Within the Council's capital programme the net capital funding requirement is currently assumed to be funded from the Council's reserves since the Council has sufficient resources within its Hard/Soft Infrastructure Fund Reserve (which were set aside for this purpose).
+At this time it is not anticipated that any long term borrowing would therefore be required; however, this assumption may be revisited.
+Shorter term cash requirements will depend on the delivery profile of the Programme; in particular when capital receipts are realised, and it is possible borrowing could be required to fund cash flow works during the delivery phase.
 Full Council approval would be sought before any borrowing was undertaken as this would represent a change to the Council's current Capital and Treasury Management Strategy.

-- 7.5 The following issues will be considered prior to undertaking any external borrowing: - Affordability - Maturity profile of existing debt - Interest rate and refinancing risk - Borrowing source including Internal - 7.6 Sources of borrowing.
-In conjunction with advice from its treasury advisor, the council will keep under review the following external borrowing sources: - Public Works Loan Board (PWLB) (or its replacement) - any institution approved for investments - any other bank or building society authorised to operate in the UK - UK public and private sector pension funds (except for Essex Pension Fund) - Capital market bond investors - Municipal Bonds Agency created to enable local authority bond issues - Capital markets (stock issues, commercial paper and bills) - 7.7 Borrowing would add pressure on the revenue budget as MRP and interest would become payable.
-The capacity to make these payments would need to be identified in advance, to ensure they are affordable. - 7.8 Where capital expenditure on an asset is financed wholly or partly by borrowing or credit arrangements, MRP is to be determined by reference to the life of the asset.
-With the Equal_Instalment approach, MRP is determined by reference to the life of the asset and an equal amount charged in each year.
+- 7.6 The following issues will be considered prior to undertaking any external borrowing: - Affordability - Maturity profile of existing debt - Interest rate and refinancing risk - Borrowing source including Internal - 7.7 Sources of borrowing.
+In conjunction with advice from its treasury adviser, the Council will keep under review the following external borrowing sources: - Public Works Loan Board (PWLB) (or its replacement) - any institution approved for investments - any other bank or building society authorised to operate in the UK - UK public and private sector pension funds (except for Essex Pension Fund) - Capital market bond investors - Municipal Bonds Agency created to enable local authority bond issues - Capital markets (stock issues, commercial paper and bills) - 7.8 Borrowing would add pressure on the revenue budget as MRP and interest would become payable.
+The capacity to make these payments would need to be identified in advance, to ensure they are affordable. - 7.9 Where capital expenditure on an asset is financed wholly or partly by borrowing or credit arrangements, MRP is to be determined by reference to the life of the asset.
+With the Equal\Instalment approach, MRP is determined by reference to the life of the asset and an equal amount charged in each year.
 The Annuity method involves a more complex calculation.
 Here, MRP is the principal element for the year of the annuity required to repay over the asset life the amount of capital expenditure financed by borrowing.